 A flavor-packed roasted cauliflower recipe that’s great on its own or served over rice.

 Today I’m sharing a recipe that will please cauliflower lovers and Chinese take-out lovers alike:

 Kung pao cauliflower.

 This recipe is meatless, but even if you’re not vegetarian I think you’ll like it.

 This recipe is inspired by the popular Chinese take-out dish, kung pao chicken.
-Instead of chicken, we’ve substituted cauliflower.
+But instead of chicken, we’ve substituting cauliflower.

 The end result is saucy, sticky, spicy, and slightly sweet.
-The cauliflower is baked until it’s melt-in-your-mouth, fork tender.
+The cauliflower is roasted until it’s melt-in-your-mouth, fork tender.
 It’s addictive.
 I ate nearly the whole pan myself.

-If you want to make a meal out of it, add some rice.
+If you want to make a meal out of it, serve it over rice.
 Leftovers heat up nicely.